Image extremely long, high-molecular-weight DNA for analysis with Saphyr’s streamlined workflow.

 Saphyr Chip’s NanoChannels allow only a single linearized DNA molecule to travel through while preventing the molecule from tangling or folding back on itself.
 The nanofluidic environment allows molecules to move swiftly through hundreds of thousands of parallel NanoChannels simultaneously, enabling high-throughput processing to build an accurate Bionano genome map.

 Once the DNA is stretched inside the NanoChannels, the high-resolution Saphyr camera images them.
 Long molecules spanning beyond a field of view are stitched together.
-Once imaged, the molecules are flushed and the process is repeated, enabling imaging of >25Gb of DNA per hour.
+Once imaged, the molecules are flushed and the process is repeated, enabling imaging of more than 25 Gbp of DNA per hour per flowcell.

 DE NOVO GENOME MAP ASSEMBLY